Wildfires still causing smoke problems in much of Canada, though weekend may improve

 "People have lost everything," he said.

-More than 43,000 square kilometres have burned so far this year, making 2023 the second-worst year for fires on record.
-That's before the hottest months of the year have even begun.
+More than 43,000 square kilometres have burned so far this year, 15 times the average amount normally burned by the second week of June.

-In 2014, more than 46,000 square kilometres burned, the most ever in a single year.
-At the current pace, that total is expected to be passed this weekend.
+In 1995, 71,000 square kilometres burned, the most ever in a single year.
+The pace of burning at the moment has Canada on track to surpass that 1995 total before the end of June.

 Mohammad Reza Alizadeh, a climate environmental researcher at the Massachusetts Institute of Technology, is studying climate extremes including wildfires, heat waves and droughts.
 Alizadeh, who did his PhD at McGill University in Montreal, said in an interview this spring's unusually severe fire season in Canada is "really a clear sign of climate change."